twentyhub/energyonline/content/terms-and-conditions.md

 17.2 What is an event beyond our control?

-An event or cause beyond our control includes, but is not limited to: acts of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, earthquake, fire, lightning, storm, flood or other similar event, interference with the network from birds, animals or vegetation, traffic accidents, faults in the network, acts or omissions by the network company or **meter company**, problems with generation, transmission or distribution of **energy**, problems with **your** wiring, problems arising because of health and safety hazards at **your** **premises**, and other things which **we** do not have control over.
+An event or cause beyond our control includes, but is not limited to: acts of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, earthquake, fire, lightning, storm, flood or other similar event, interference with the **network** from birds, animals or vegetation, traffic accidents, faults in the **network**, acts or omissions by the **network company** or **meter company**, problems with generation, transmission or distribution of **energy**, problems with **your** wiring, problems arising because of health and safety hazards at **your** **premises**, and other things which **we** do not have control over.

 17.3 What is our maximum liability?